Perinatal Depression

 • Lack of energy or motivation.

-• Loss of interest in hobbies or relationships.
+• Loss of interest in things or people.

 How is this diagnosed?

-This condition is diagnosed based on a physical exam and mental evaluation.
+This condition is diagnosed based on your symptoms and a physical exam.
+Your provider may also:

-• You may be referred to a mental health expert who specializes in treating perinatal depression.
+• Ask you to see a mental health expert who treats perinatal depression.

 How is this treated?